How the Child Status Protection Act (CSPA) Helps Immediate Relatives of U.S. Citizens

 Before the CSPA, even U.S. citizens needed to file a Form I-130 petition well in advance of their child's 21st birthday to ensure that the child did not "age out" before USCIS got around to approving the petition.
 Due to normal processing delays, aging out was unavoidable for many children of U.S. citizens.

-Now, as long as USCIS receives Form I-130 at least one day before your child turns 21, your child will be considered an "immediate relative" even if he or she is 21 or older by the time the petition is finally approved.
+Now, as long as USCIS receives Form I-130 at least one day before your child turns 21, your child will be considered an "immediate relative" even if the child is 21 or older by the time the petition is finally approved by USCIS.

 CSPA Strategy for Immediate Relative Petitions